 In 2020, we successfully obtained regulatory approval and completed the conversion of our Shanghai branch to become the first wholly foreign owned life insurance subsidiary in Mainland China.
-In March 2021, we received approval from the China Banking and Insurance Regulatory Commission (CBIRC) to begin operations in Sichuan.
+We have also received approval from the China Banking and Insurance Regulatory Commission (CBIRC) to prepare our newest branch in Sichuan and we are at a very advanced stage.
 Sichuan is the sixth largest province by GDP in Mainland China and the fourth largest by population, representing a significant long-term growth opportunity for AIA.